 Stuck in a three-year legal dispute between Silvertone Records and Geffen, they had been banned from performing live or recording music, which ultimately dissipated the momentum they had built up over the last 8 years.

 Before the band collapsed, however, they were able to release the Second Coming.
 Not the best title, but the album remains something of a forgotten gem all the same.

 Some of the problems begin with an unnecessarily long, jungle sounds fused intro to Breaking Into Heaven.
-This drags on a long while, but it breaks into a heck of a groovy, bluesy number which (at 11 minutes 21 seconds) is one hell of an opener.
+This drags on a long while (the single version cuts that nonsense out), but it breaks into a heck of a groovy, bluesy number which at 11 minutes 21 seconds is one hell of an opener.

 Drummer Reni’s Masterpiece

 Despite these flaws there’s a lot of fantabulous music here.
 Guitarist Squire’s on top form and drummer Reni is quite unbelievable.

 The Stone Roses are something of a cult band, so Reni remains largely unknown, but the man is a genius of the highest order.
 On the Second Coming he’s remarkable from start to finish and this isolated loop of his Love Spreads drumming showcases his skills.

 Daybreak is the highlight for him, a tight jam with an incredible groove.
 It’s one of the all-time great drumming performances: complex, streamlined, dextrous, fluid, funky, controlled, and precise.
 It sounds so effortless it’s only when you try to replicate it that you realise you’re an idiot.